codetann/qwixx-scorecard-v2/README.md

 One of the main benifits of using an online scorecard is the positive effect it will have on the environment.
 Paper Saved = Happy Earth.

+This application is also a PWA.
+Allowing you to install it to your homescreen for offline use.

 ## disclaimer

 I do not own the rights to this game.
 All rights belong to © GAMEWRIGHT